osinstom/P4-OvS/README.md

 to the design process!

 * Check out the [Design proposal](Documentation/topics/p4/design.md).
 This project follows a documentation-driven approach.
 Your feedback is more than welcome!
-* [Join the XMPP chat room](Documentation/topics/p4/getting-started.md#join-the-discussion) to discuss the current design, propose a new feature or discuss the future of the project.
+* [Join the discussion](Documentation/topics/p4/getting-started.md#join-the-discussion) to discuss the current design, propose a new feature or discuss the future of the project.
 * If you see some inconsistency in the documentation or you want to propose a new feature please [Open an issue](https://github.com/osinstom/P4-OvS/issues/new).

 You can also reach me out on [Twitter](https://twitter.com/tomek_osinski) or via [email](mailto:osinstom@gmail.com) to discuss the project!